Full Stop (G.E.M. song): Background and composition

-Music video
+Music video and promotion

-The music video was released on YouTube on November 22, 2019 the same day of the single released.
+The music video was released on YouTube on November 22, 2019, the same day of the single released.
 The music video was directed by Birdy Nio.
-The music hair style of the music video was using her previous albums', "18...", "My Secret" and "All About U" hair style.
+In the video, G.E.M.'s hairstyle reflected the styling from her earlier albums and showcased looks from the beginning of her career, particularly from 18..., My Secret, and "All About U".

 The music video earned a million views on the first day of released.
-It earned 2 million views on the following day.
+It earned two million views on the following day.
 As of June 2020, the music video has gained over 28 million views.